morganjlopes/morganjlopes/README.md

 # Morgan J Lopes - Technology, Entrepreneurship, and Social Impact

 Thought-filled software engineer and entrepreneur who understands that deliberate, consistent progress over time is life's greatest growth strategy.
 Regardless of his job titles, Morgan sees leadership as a choice, not a rank.
 He strives to make that choice daily and challenges others to do the same.
-Currenty service as CTO at Fast Company's World Most Innovative Company (x4), consulting startup foundres, and Launching Book ("Code School") to help more people transition into tech.
+Currently serving as CTO at Fast Company's World Most Innovative Company (x4), consulting startup founders, and Launching Book ("Code School") to help more people transition into tech.

 *(In order of highest activity)*
 - Linkedin: https://www.linkedin.com/in/morganjlopes/